-It is a transition that has been an overwhelming success, as over the past five seasons, Schmitt's Dukes have won more overall games (34) and as many conference games (21) as any NEC school.
-In addition, DU - which has shared two of the past four NEC titles - is one of only two league schools with three winning seasons in the past five years.
+It is a transition that has been an overwhelming success, as over the past seven seasons, Schmitt's Dukes have won more overall games (50) and conference games (30) than any NEC school.
+In addition, DU - which has at least shared four of the past seven NEC titles - is the only league school with five winning conference records in the past seven years.

 Schmitt wasted no time putting his mark on the program by leading the Dukes to three consecutive Metro Atlantic Athletic Conference Football League championships and earning MAAC Coach of the Year two times in his first three seasons as head coach.